How Geofencing is Used for Market Research Surveys

 To learn more, read The Case for a Geofencing Survey.

-Applications of this geofencing and lat-long targeting extend beyond market research.
+Applications of this geofencing and lat-long targeting extend beyond market research being that it's primary purpose is to enable location-aware interactions and services.

-Geo-fencing is used for other industries and tasks such as:
+Geofencing is commonly used for tasks such as:

-For instance, retail locations like Target and Walmart are using geofencing to send coupons to customers who enter the geo-fence that have downloaded the store app on their smartphone.
+For instance, retail locations like Target and Walmart are using geofencing to send coupons to customers who enter the geofence and have downloaded the store app on their smartphones.

 This ensures coupons are sent at times when customers are near a store and as a result, may be most vulnerable to marketing.